 What To Serve with Cheesy Hamburger Casserole?

 All this dish needs is a side salad.
 I like to make my salad without tomatoes because this dish already has a lot of tomatoes in it.
-Caesar salad is a good choice, or just a mixed greens salad.
-Homemade bread would be great, or crusty baguette from the grocery store.
+Caesar salad is a good choice or just a mixed greens salad.
+Homemade bread would be great, or crusty baguettes from the grocery store.

 - Do not add salt and pepper to the sauce until after it has simmered for one hour.
 Remember, it will reduce, and it may become too salty.